 At Renesas, we ask key suppliers selected based on 1) the transaction amount, 2) the replaceability and 3) the characteristics of the produced products to conduct self-tests and self-improvements using a self-diagnosis survey (note).

-In addition, when starting procurement from new suppliers, we ask new suppliers to report on the actions they are taking towards the criteria listed in the Renesas Supply Chain Code of Conduct and to agree to undertake the necessary initiatives.
+In addition, when starting procurement from new suppliers, we ask new suppliers to report on the actions they are taking towards the criteria listed in the Renesas Supplier Code of Conduct and to agree to undertake the necessary initiatives.

 Furthermore, we use the risk assessment platform provided by RBA to investigate potential risks in all suppliers on a regular basis.
 If a supplier is classified as potentially high risk, we ask them to conduct self-tests and self-improvements using a self-diagnosis survey, similarly to key suppliers.